FairnessResearch/Fairness-testing-of-Autonomous-Driving-Systems/README.md

 pip install statsmodels
 pip install cv2
 ```
+Please download the `labels.zip` file from https://drive.google.com/drive/folders/1VbrgYa1tCZraGBs0cfZmiSY23gle5GAv?usp=sharing

-You have to move this directory, and unzip the `labels.zip` parallel to the "scripts" folder.
+After downloading, unzip the `labels.zip` file so that it is located parallel to the "scripts" folder, not inside it.
+This ensures the proper organization of your project files.

 ```
 cd ./Fairness-Testing-of-Autonomous-Driving-Systems